picrap/deps-gen/README.md

 }
 ```

-The default configuration will take a `src/deps.template.rs` file and generate a `deps.rs` .
+The default configuration will take a `src/deps.template.rs` file and generate a `src/deps.rs` .

 ## Templating
 The library uses handlebars with the default [supported syntax](https://docs.rs/handlebars/5.1.0/handlebars/#built-in-helpers).